Aaron Kelton: Williams

 In May 2010, Williams College hired Kelton as head coach of the Ephs football team to replace Mike Whalen, who resigned to return to his alma mater, Wesleyan University.
 With the hiring, Kelton became the first black varsity head coach at Williams College and the seventh black head football coach at the NCAA Division III level.
 In 2010, Kelton guided the Ephs to an 8–0 record and the New England Small College Athletic Conference (NESCAC) championship, and became the first Williams College football coach to go undefeated in his debut season.
 For the performance, he was named the 2010 NESCAC Coach of the Year.
 Kelton resigned his position after the 2015 season after only going 1–5 against archrival Amherst College.

 Shorter

 Kelton was head coach of the Shorter Hawks in 2016 and 2017, with the team going winless during those two seasons.
 He also served as Shorter's interim athletic director during 2017.

 Morgan State

 Kelton spent the 2018 season as co-defensive coordinator for the Morgan State Bears.

 Howard

 In July 2019, Kelton joined Howard University as the director of football operations.
 In November 2019, Kelton became the interim head coach for the Howard Bison when first-year head coach Ron Prince was placed on administrative leave.

+Savannah State

+Kelton was named the 27th head coach in the history of Savannah State University on April 5th, 2025.
+He During his tenure, he compiled a 16–24 overall record, including an 11–20 mark in SIAC play during his tenure.
+He announced his resignation at SSU on November 14th, 2025 after four seasons in charge.